Leadership

 Mustafa Sahin, MD, PhD

-Rosamund Stone Zander Professor of Neurology, Harvard Medical School; Director, Co-director, IDDRC; Translational Neuroscience Center, Boston Children’s Hospital.
+Neurologist-in-Chief, Chairman, Department of Neurology; Managing Director, Rosamund Stone Zander Professor of Neurology, Harvard Medical School; Co-director, IDDRC; Director, Clinical Translational Core IDDRC.

 Axon development and neurologic disease